-Chase credit card approval odds are best for people with a good or excellent credit score of 700+, an annual income of $50,000+, and relatively little debt.
-Applicants will also need to be 18+ years old with a U.S. mailing address and an SSN or ITIN to get a Chase credit card.
+Chase credit card approval odds are best for people with a credit score of 700+.
+That means you’ll need at least good credit to be approved.
+Chase credit card approval odds will also be influenced by the applicants’ annual income and existing debts.
+Plus, applicants will need to be 18+ years old with a U.S. mailing address and an SSN or ITIN to get a Chase credit card.

 Credit Requirements for Good Chase Credit Card Approval Odds